Core Beliefs

 Church

-The Church is the people of God throughout all times and ages who believe in Jesus Christ.
+The Church is the people of God throughout all times and ages who follow Jesus Christ.
 The Church consists of all people for whom Christ died and redeemed through his own blood.
 Christ is head of the Church, his body, over which he rules.
-The purpose of the visible church in the world is to proclaim the gospel, guide in worship and fellowship, and administer the sacraments of baptism and the Lord’s supper.
+The purpose of the visible church in the world is to proclaim the gospel, guide in worship and fellowship, and administer the sacraments of baptism and the Lord's supper.